Brain Training Provides Long-Term Benefits, New Research Shows

 The good news is, your memory and brain function, while they decline as you get older, can be improved with regular exercise- just like your body.

 Flash forward: This past weekend, CBS’ 60 Minutes aired a segment titled Memory Wizards about a growing number of people, including actress Marilu Henner, who have been identified as having memories that enable them to recall the weather, what they were wearing, or key events they experienced on any date of their life.
-If you’re interested, you can watch the segment below, or skip to the list of resources further down the page.

 The segment was actually an update to a previous piece.
 As new people are being identified with this type of memory, including ten-year-old Jake Hausler, researchers are beginning to understand what makes these people different than the average person.
 One exciting development is the identification of identical twins, one of which has this super memory while the other does not.